Hurricane Matthew: Evacuations begin as deadly storm nears

 "That means people have less than 24 hours to prepare, evacuate and shelter.
 Having a plan in place could mean the difference between life and death."

+As of Wednesday afternoon, Matthew hurled 120 mph (195 kph) winds as it churned toward the Bahamas, the National Hurricane Center said.

+The hurricane was about 70 miles (115 kilometers) south of Long Island, Bahamas, and was moving northwest at 12 mph.

-Matthew hurled winds of 125 mph as it churned toward the Bahamas on Wednesday.
-Forecasters predict it will strengthen to a Category 4 hurricane by the time it pummels Florida, Georgia, South Carolina and North Carolina sometime between Thursday evening and Saturday.
+Forecasters predicted Matthew will strengthen to a Category 4 hurricane by the time it lashes Florida, Georgia, South Carolina and North Carolina sometime between Thursday evening and Saturday.

-The National Hurricane Center said the storm could make landfall in any of those states.

-It's not just Florida's governor giving dire warnings.
-South Carolina Gov. Nikki Haley has given evacuation orders for the coastal counties of Charleston and Beaufort starting at 3 p.m.
-Wednesday.
+President Barack Obama warned Americans in the storm's path to pay attention and take any evacuation orders seriously.
+He said if the core of the storm strikes Florida, it could have a "devastating effect."

 Florida braces for 'direct hit'

-Gov. Rick Scott declared a state of emergency for the entire state and warned that a direct hit by Matthew could lead to "massive destruction" on a level unseen since Hurricane Andrew devastated the Miami area in 1992.
+Scott declared a state of emergency for the entire state.
+He warned that a direct hit by Matthew could lead to "massive destruction" on a level unseen since Hurricane Andrew devastated the Miami area in 1992.

-The top priority, Scott said, would be to ensure that Florida did not add to Matthew's death toll, which has already climbed to at least 10 in the Caribbean.

 Brevard County commissioners ordered one of the state's first mandatory evacuations for residents of Merritt Island and other barrier islands.
-Residents are being ordered to leave starting 3 p.m.
+Residents must leave starting at 3 p.m.
 Wednesday.

-CNN forecasters predict the storm could hit parts of Florida starting Thursday night.

-The effects of the incoming storm have already been felt at gas stations in south Florida.
-CNN affiliate WSVN reported long lines at gas pumps at a Costco in North Miami Beach.
+Palm Beach residents already cleared many grocery store shelves ahead of the storm.

 In Juniper, Florida, resident Randy Jordan told CNN affiliate WPEC people were pushing and shoving their way through the local Home Depot to buy supplies ranging from batteries to flashlights.